galiyaKhusniyarova/Module5Challenge/README.md

 ### Financial planner for retirement
 There are two ready for use MCSimulator templates (for 30 and 10 years). <br />
 You can adjust:
+- current amount of shares held in both the stock (SPY) and bond (AGG) portion of the portfolio.
 - start and end dates for collective data
 - number of trading days (252 * years)
 - stocks/bonds ratio (weights)